stylify/web/content/blog/code-your-remix-website-faster-with-stylify-css.md

 Also we have a page about <nuxt-link to="/docs/get-started/why-stylify-css">what problems Stylify CSS solves and why you should give it a try!</nuxt-link>

 ## Installation
 Because Remix doesn't have any plugins support yet (2022), we need to use <nuxt-link to="/docs/bundler">Stylify CSS Bundler</nuxt-link> directly.
-First install the [@stylify/bundler](/docs/bundler) package using NPM or Yarn:
+First, install the [@stylify/bundler](/docs/bundler) package using NPM or Yarn:

 ```
 npm i -D @stylify/bundler